Last Updated on 2 days by traveldrafts

 Shinkansen is one of the most famous things about Japan.
 They are high-speed trains, and some models reach up to 320 km/h.
 They are known for their punctuality, comfort, safety, and efficiency.

 Besides being fast, Shinkansen trains are very comfortable and spacious.
-There are also themed Shinkansen trains, like Hello Kitty Shinkansen and Evangelion Shinkansen, which have Hello Kitty-themed decorations and meals.
+There are also themed Shinkansen trains, such as the Hello Kitty Shinkansen and the Evangelion Shinkansen, which feature Hello Kitty-themed decorations and meals.

-Another cool aspect of the Shinkansen is the different types and styles of train bento boxes you can eat inside.
-The downside of Shinkansen is that they are very expensive.
+Another remarkable aspect of the Shinkansen is the variety of train bento boxes you can eat on board.
+The downside of the Shinkansen is that they are costly.

 Pin it for later